pangeo-data/pangeo-data.github.io/guidelines.md

 ### General Best Practices for Open Source

-1. Open source license
-1. Community guidelines (provide example)
+1. Use an open-source license.
+See [Jake VanderPlas' article on licensing scientific code](http://www.astrobetter.com/blog/2014/03/10/the-whys-and-hows-of-licensing-scientific-code/Jake VanderPlas' article on licensing scientific code) or [these more general guidelines](https://choosealicense.com/)
-1. Version control of source code (for example, on [github](http://github.org))
+1. Use version control for source code (for example, on [github](http://github.org))
-1. Thorough test coverage and continuous integration of testing
+1. Provide thorough test coverage and continuous integration of testing
-1. Comprehensive Documentation
+1. Maintain comprehensive Documentation
+1. Establish a [code of conduct](https://opensource.guide/code-of-conduct/) for contributors

+The [open-source guide](https://opensource.guide/) provides some great advice on building and maintaining open-source projects.

 ### Best Practices for Pangeo Projects